PlacidPenguin/PlacidPenguin.github.io/README.md

 # PlacidPenguin.github.io
-book reviews for the family
+This site serves as the backend for the small book review site that I host for my family and friends.
 ---

 ### Resources for styling